Thinking about doing some spring cleaning? Check out some of the resources below:

 Textiles can be recycled at the textile collection box located at Fire Station #2 (6581 Dada Drive).
 Shoes can be recycled at the Reuse-A-Shoe bins located in Village Hall (325 N. O'Plaine Road) or at Fire Station #2.
 Please see the SWALCO website for lists of accepted textiles and accepted shoes .

-Electronics recycling can be dropped off at the Waukegan Public Works Facility (1700 McAree Road in Waukegan), open Monday through Friday, 7:30 a.m. to 4:00 p.m.
+Electronics recycling locations are available throughout Lake County.
+Please visit http://www.swalco.org/163/Year-Round-Drop-Off-Locations for the most up-to-date list of locations.
 Accepted items include: batteries, cable receivers, cameras, cassette tapes, CD players, CDs, computers, computer drives, digital converter boxes, digital video disc players/recorders, electronic keyboards, electronic mice, fax machines, holiday lights, microwave ovens, modems, PDA organizers, portable digital music players, printers, satellite receivers, scanners, shredders, software discs (floppy and zip), small household appliances, stereos, tablets, telephones, televisions, VCR recorders/tapes, video game consoles/discs.
-Please see the SWALCO website for a full list of accepted electronics . **This service is currently at risk to be terminated starting May 1, 2016.
-For more information, visit this page **

 Sprucing up the lawn or garden?
 Consider “going green” by using more native plants, planting a rain garden, installing a rain barrel or using a compost bin.
 Native plants, rain barrels and compost bins are available through SWALCO .